naelah/shippingtracker/README.md

 it is what it sounds like

 ## Problem Statement
-MASKargo, a prominent cargo service does not have a mobile applicatin service
+MASKargo, a prominent cargo service does not have a mobile application service